F1 continues racing despite nearby fire following an attack | Sports-Games

 F1 continues racing despite nearby fire following an attack

-Despite a raging fire at a nearby oil depot following an attack, the Saudi Arabian Grand Prix maintained business as usual on Friday night.
+Despite a raging fire at a nearby oil depot following an attack, the Saudi Arabian Grand Prix maintained business as usual.
 The Formula One race on Sunday was also expected to go ahead.

+But meetings dragged on in the paddock late into Friday night between F1 chief executive Stefano Domenicali, team principals and drivers, and the drivers were still talking with each other by 1 a.m. local time.

-After Yemen's Houthis rebels acknowledged they launched attacks on the kingdom, Saudi Arabia state TV said there was a “hostile operation” that targeted the Jiddah oil depot, which erupted in flames during the first practice about 11 kilometers (seven miles) from the Jeddah Corniche Circuit.
+After Yemen's Houthis rebels acknowledged they launched attacks on the kingdom, Saudi Arabia state TV said there was a ''hostile operation'' that targeted the Jiddah oil depot, which erupted in flames during the first practice about 11 kilometers (seven miles) from the F1 circuit.

 Race promoter Saudi Motorsport Company said nothing will change with regards to the third practice and qualifying scheduled on Saturday and the race on Sunday.

-An Associated Press photojournalist covering the first practice saw the smoke rising in the distance to the east, just after 5:40 pm local time.
+An Associated Press photojournalist covering the first practice on Friday saw the smoke rising in the distance to the east, just after 5:40 p.m. local time.
 As the flames rose, the tops of the tanks of the bulk plant were clearly visible.

 In the second practice, Ferrari driver Charles Leclerc led the floodlit session by 1.4 seconds ahead of Max Verstappen, having also beaten him in the first practice.
 Seven-time F1 champion Lewis Hamilton improved from earlier but was only fifth, ahead of Mercedes teammate George Russell in sixth.